 These programs are not administered directly by Michigan State University.
 However, the university will on request, certify students receiving awards under these programs with the appropriate agency.

-Brief descriptions of the programs are given below and additional information can be obtained from the agency indicated or from the Veteran Certification Section, Office of the Registrar, 150 Administration Building.
+Brief descriptions of the programs are given below and additional information can be obtained from the agency indicated or from the Veteran Certification Team, Office of the Registrar, 150 Administration Building.

 State of Michigan